StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.2 🖲️👾🐭

 VMM, combines your spinner, trackball, mouse into a virtual multi-mouse!
-Written from the ground up, designed for Batocera Linux for use with Emulation Station and RetroArch.
+VMM is designed for Batocera Linux for use with Emulation Station and RetroArch.

 ## 🐭👾🖲️ Get Ready Player One!